The CMEA needs volunteers to assist in ensuring our content is vibrant, complete, accurate and timely to meet the goals and objectives of the CMEA.

 We have a number of projects and initiatives underway.
 If you can help, please let us know:

-- LET NO SAPPER BE FORGOTTEN: We have the names of nearly 2,000 members of the CME family who do not have Last Post entries.
-We need researchers to help compile service records, post-service career records, funeral and burial details, as well as locate appropriate photographs.
+- Let No Sapper Be Forgotten: While we have written over 2100 Last Posts, we still have the names of over 5000 members of the CME family who do not have Last Post entries.
+We need researchers to help research service records, post-service career records, funeral and burial details, as well as locate appropriate photographs.
 We need writers to help compile Last Post entries, and Web Editors to upload the entries.

 - Valour and Courage: We are building a feature describing awards for bravery and distinguished service through our long history.
 We want background information, photographs and citations.
 The work starts with research and is completed with a vignette recognising the circumstances leading to the award.